thomasbattram/thesis/index/thesis.utf8.md

 DNA methylation data from lung cancer tissue and matched normal adjacent tissue (N=40 squamous cell carcinoma and N=29 adenocarcinoma), profiled as part of The Cancer Genome Atlas (TCGA), were used to assess tissue-specific DNA methylation changes across sites identified in the meta-analysis of EWAS, as outlined previously [@Teschendorff2015] 31.

 #### mQTL association with gene expression
-For the genes annotated to CpG sites identified in the lung cancer EWAS, we examined gene expression in whole blood and lung tissue using data from the gene-tissue expression (GTEx) consortium [@GTExConsortium2013] 32.
+For the genes annotated to CpG sites identified in the lung cancer EWAS, we examined gene expression in whole blood and lung tissue using data from the Gene-Tissue Expression (GTEx) consortium [@GTExConsortium2013] 32.

 Analyses were conducted in Stata (version 14) and R (version 3.2.2).
 For the two-sample MR analysis we used the MR-Base R package TwoSampleMR [@Hemani2016] 33.
 An adjusted P value that limited the FDR was calculated using the Benjamini-Hochberg method [@Benjamini1995] 34.
 All statistical tests were two-sided.